seme4/ssi-consultancy/DeployerDeveloperReview.md

     mariadb-server-5.5 - MariaDB database server binaries
     mariadb-server-core-5.5 - MariaDB database core server files

-The deployers guide should state what versions of MySQL are supported, and also what others sameAs Lite is known to run on (e.g. from existing deployers).
+The deployers guide should state what versions of MySQL are supported, and also what others sameAs Lite is known to run on.

+sameAs Lite was compatible with MariaDB under Scientific Linux 7 and Fedora 21.

 ---